MuhammadMomin504/MuhammadMomin504/README.md

 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ...
 [Linkedin](https://www.linkedin.com/in/muhammad-momin-80b61586/)
 - 😄 Pronouns: ...
 He/Him
 - ⚡ Fun fact: ...
-I am a traveler
+Wanna travel the world